 Thanks so much for reaching out with this kind invitation to interview for the [position] role at [Organization].
 Since I submitted my application, my circumstances have changed and unfortunately I need to decline this opportunity.

 I would love to stay in touch and hope we’ll have another chance to work together down the line.

 Thank you again for your time and consideration.

 Thank you so much for the opportunity to interview for the [position] role at [Organization].
-While [Organization] intrigues me because [a compelling reason based on their mission, product, or service], I’m not looking to make any career moves at this time.
+While [Organization] intrigues me because [a compelling reason based on their mission, product, or service], I’m no longer looking to make a career move at this time.

 However, my colleague [Colleague’s Name with link to LinkedIn profile] might be of interest.
 I highly recommend them from my previous experience and think they could be a great addition to the [Organization] team.

 Best of luck—and I hope this isn’t the last time our paths will cross!

 Of course, there are other ways you can frame your recommendation.
 If you’d like to buy some time to give your colleague a heads up and/or see if the recruiter or hiring manager wants to take you up on a referral, you might say:

 However, I’d be more than happy to recommend a colleague if you’re open to referrals.